 The Government advises that employers should discuss with their staff when deciding to offer furlough and make changes to the employment contract by agreement.
 They also advise that it may be necessary to engage collective consultation practices to secure agreement to changes to terms of employment.
 We would recommend that legal advice is sought on this process.

-To be eligible for the subsidy, employers should write to their employee confirming that they have been furloughed and keep a copy of the letter for five years.
+To be eligible for the subsidy, employers should write to their employee confirming that they have been furloughed and the employer should keep a copy of the letter for five years.
 For directors, the decision to furlough should be formally adopted as a decision of the company and noted in the company records, as well as being communicated in writing to the director.

 There are specific rules for employees on maternity and paternity pay.